Small business bookkeeping: your simple guide

 What's the difference between cash and accrual bookkeeping?

 Cash bookkeeping records transactions when money changes hands.
 Accrual bookkeeping records them when they occur, regardless of payment timing.
-Most small businesses start with cash accounting because it's simpler.
+The CRA requires most self-employed Canadians to use the accrual method.

 How much time does bookkeeping take each week?